wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     e.g. ``15015`` has become ``0-20000-0-15015``.

 Using the station list page from the web application import the missing stations from OSCAR/Surface into the wis2box and repeat the exercise.

 Three BUFR files should be generated and there should be no warnings or errors listed in the web application.

-In addition to the basic station information additional metadata such as the station elevation above sea level and the barometer height above sea level are required for encoding to BUFR.
+In addition to the basic station information, additional metadata such as the station elevation above sea level and the barometer height above sea level are required for encoding to BUFR.
 The fields are included in the station list and station editor pages.

 ### Excercise 4 - debugging